Saghen/blink.cmp/docs/configuration/reference.md

     return {}
   end,

+  -- By default, we don't enable any terminal sources, but you may try `path` or others term = {},

   -- Function to use when transforming the items before they're returned for all providers -- The default will lower the score for snippets to sort them lower in the list transform_items = function(_, items) return items end,